open-telemetry/opentelemetry.io/content/en/docs/security/hosting-best-practices.md

 ## Control access to server-like components

 Some Collector components such as receivers and exporters can function like servers.
-To limit access to authorized users, you should
+To limit access to authorized users, you should:

 - Enable authentication by using bearer token authentication extensions and basic authentication extensions, for example.